Paris - Ile De France

-The Galerie Vivienne is one of Paris' most prestigious shopping gallery.
+The Galerie Vivienne is one of Paris' finest shopping galleries.

-It is also one of the 150 shopping passages and galleries built in Paris from the late 18th century to the mid 19th century..
+Inaugurated in 1826, it's also one of the 150 passages and galleries built in Paris from the late 18th century to the mid 19th century.

 The plot couldn’t be better located!